Pinching-Antenna Systems (PASS): A Tutorial: Pinching Beamforming Optimization

 \begin{itemize} \item \emph{Wideband Pinching Beamforming:} To explore abundant bandwidth resources on high-frequency bands, wideband transmission is a key focus in PASS research.
 As discussed in Section \ref{sect:wideband}, the propagation characteristics of wideband signals are altered when transmitted through a waveguide.
 To fully harness the potential of PASS for wideband applications, it is crucial to develop practical and analytically tractable signal models.
 These models will enable efficient protocol design and algorithm development for the practical deployment of wideband PASS systems.

-\item \emph{Realistic Pinching Beamforming:} Early theoretical studies on PASS primarily explored its potential for flexible operation but gave limited attention to practical physical-layer constraints.
-First, as PASS structures can extend over tens of meters, waveguide attenuation may significantly attenuate signal power, which therefore needs to be quantified.
-Second, the flexibility of PASS relies on discrete port activation or mechanical movement of PAs.
+\item \emph{Latency-Aware Pinching Beamforming} Early theoretical studies on PASS primarily explored its potential for flexible operation but gave limited attention to the delays associated with the flexibility.
+In fact, the flexibility of PASS relies on discrete port activation or mechanical movement of PAs.
 These operations introduce latency that can degrade performance in fast‐varying or mobile communication networks.
 Future work should therefore model activation delays and investigate control strategies that mitigate their impact on communication latency and reliability.

-\item \emph{Robust Pinching Beamforming:} Optimizing PASS heavily depends on accurate channel state information obtained via CE.
-However, PASS involves a large number of candidate antenna positions, leading to prohibitive CE overhead.
-To address this challenge, beamforming approaches based on statistical CSI are worthy of investigation, as statistical CSI changes slowly, and hence the use of such CSI can reduce the need for frequent CE.
-Furthermore, PASS channels are often LoS-dominated and NLoS-assisted, thus highly sensitive to CE errors.
-In this case, designing robust beamforming frameworks under imperfect or outdated CSI will be critical for ensuring consistent performance in real‑world deployments.
-In the upcoming section, we present several methods for PASS CSI acquisition. \end{itemize}
+\item \emph{Robust Pinching Beamforming:} Optimizing PASS depends heavily on accurate CSI from CE, as detailed in Section \ref{sect:channel_estimation}.
+This presents two key challenges.
+First, the pinching beamforming optimization is highly multi-modal, meaning small CE errors can cause large performance losses.
+This necessitates robust beamforming designs that account for imperfect CSI \cite{zeng2025robust}.
+Second, PASS involves a large number of candidate antenna positions, leading to prohibitive CE overhead.
+To address this, beamforming approaches using statistical CSI are worth investigating, as this data changes slowly and thus reduces the need for frequent estimation. \end{itemize}